ehsanshahrabi/leaflet-challenge/README.md

 ### Daily Earthquake Data

-This project is a web-based visualization of daily earthquake data.
+This is a web-based visualization of daily earthquake data.
 It utilizes Leaflet.js and D3.js to create an interactive map that plots earthquakes based on their longitude and latitude.
 The markers on the map reflect the magnitude of the earthquake through their size and the depth of the earthquake through their color.

 ![Screenshot 2023-06-19 205134](https://github.com/ehsanshahrabi/leaflet-challenge/assets/124327258/71c254d8-2244-43f5-8035-fc9f87bfd970)

-### Project Requirements
+### Requirements

-Map: The project utilizes Leaflet.js to create a map that displays the earthquake data.
+Map: The visualization utilizes Leaflet.js to create a map that displays the earthquake data.
 A tile layer from OpenStreetMap is added to the map.

 Connects to GeoJSON API: The D3.js library is used to connect to the GeoJSON API provided by the United States Geological Survey (USGS).